himadieievsv/redpulsar/README.md

 New data storage should use a new module and implement same abstractions as current Redis implementations.

 ### Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request from project fork .
+Please make sure to create Issue first before working on improvements o new features, feel free to submit a Pull Request from a project fork.

 ## Furthers plans
 - [ ] Add ListenerLock using Pub/Sub mechanism instead of polling.